Chief Executive Officer

 SVP, Chief Marketing Officer

-Becky Alseth joined Nautilus, Inc. as Vice President of Marketing and Direct in March 2020, and in February 2021 was promoted to Chief Marketing Officer and transitioned her role of VP, Direct to Mr. Wiseman.
+Becky Alseth joined Nautilus, Inc. as Vice President of Marketing and Direct in March 2020, and in February 2021 was promoted to Chief Marketing Officer.
 In her role, Ms. Alseth leads global marketing for the Company.
 Prior to joining Nautilus, Ms. Alseth held senior marketing and branding positions at Fortune 500 companies including Avis Budget Group and The Clorox Company, as well as global giants, Diageo and Nestle, with repeat successes of growing market share, customer loyalty and brand equity.
 Most recently she oversaw marketing at Ritchie Bros.
 Auctioneers where she led efforts to position the company as a multi-channel innovator in asset disposition.
 A native of Montana, Becky holds a Bachelor of Science in Society & Technology from Montana Tech and her an M.B.A. from the University of Washington Foster School of Business in Seattle.

 Chief People Officer (CPO)